isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-04-create-new-gowhere-sites-in-less-than-a-day.md

 By now, you’re probably familiar with GoWhere and its multiple campaigns, instantly recognisable by the URL [gowhere.gov.sg/](https://www.gowhere.gov.sg/){:target="_blank"}.

 Since the COVID-19 pandemic, GoWhere has offered intuitive location-based search for Government campaigns, services and information.
-Two classic pandemic examples are VaccineGoWhere, which was instrumental in informing Singaporeans where to get vaccinated and ARTGoWhere which informed the public on where to pick up ART test kits.
+Two classic pandemic examples are VaccineGoWhere, which was instrumental in informing Singaporeans where to get vaccinated and ARTGoWhere, which informed the public on where to pick up ART test kits.

 Post-pandemic, the GoWhere team has been supporting multiple campaigns to help Singaporeans in aspects such as: